jaidevxr/ExamPrep/readme.md

 1. Visit the deployed app
 2. Click the install icon in the address bar
-3. Or click "Install StudyArcade" in the app prompt
+3. Or click "Install ExamPrep" in the app prompt

 ### Mobile (iOS)